-The scholarship is open to U.S. citizens or eligible Canadians enrolled full time in an accredited undergraduate or graduate program.
-Applicants must be registered members of a recognized tribe, or a descendant of at least one grandparent or parent who is an enrolled tribal member.
-Qualifying students should also maintain a cumulative GPA of at least 2.0.
+The scholarship is open to U.S. citizens and eligible Canadians enrolled full time in an accredited undergraduate or graduate program.
+Applicants must be registered members of a recognized tribe or descendants of at least one grandparent or parent who is a tribal member.
+Qualifying students also need a minimum 2.0 GPA.

-- American Institute of Certified Public Accountants (AICPA) Scholarship Award for Minority Accounting Students
+American Institute of Certified Public Accountants Scholarship Award for Minority Accounting Students

 - Deadline: March 1

 Sponsored by the AICPA, this scholarship provides financial aid to minority students who display outstanding academic achievement.
-The award is open to any degree candidate studying accounting or an accounting-related major, including business.
-Any ethnic minority student may apply.
+The award is open to any ethnic minority student studying accounting or an accounting-related major, including business.

-Candidates must plan to pursue a CPA license.
-Before applying, students must first complete at least 30 semester hours of college coursework, maintain an overall GPA of at least 3.0, and show evidence of U.S. citizenship or permanent residency.
-Applicants must also hold an AICPA student affiliate membership, participate in the AICPA Legacy Scholars program, and demonstrate financial need.
+Candidates must plan to pursue a CPA credential.
+Before applying, students must complete at least 30 semester hours of college coursework, maintain an overall minimum 3.0 GPA, and show evidence of U.S. citizenship or permanent residency.
+Applicants must also hold AICPA student affiliate membership, participate in the AICPA Legacy Scholars program, and demonstrate financial need.

 Additional Information: AICPA staff and family members are ineligible to receive this scholarship.

-- Daughters of the American Revolution (DAR) American Indian Scholarship
+Daughters of the American Revolution American Indian Scholarship

 - Amount: $4,000

-This scholarship was developed to help Native-American students of any age, tribe, or state pay for higher education.
-While graduate students may apply, the DAR gives preference to undergraduate applicants.
+This scholarship was developed to help Native American students of any age, tribe, and state pay for higher education.
+While graduate students may apply, DAR gives preference to undergraduate applicants.

-Eligible students must hold a GPA of 3.25 or higher, demonstrate financial need, and provide evidence of American-Indian ancestry by letter or proof papers.
+Eligible students must hold a minimum 3.25 GPA, demonstrate financial need, and provide evidence of American Indian ancestry by letter or proof papers.
 The scholarship application is available on the DAR website.

 Professional Organizations for Native American Students

-As the oldest and largest American-Indian and Alaskan-Native organization, the NCAI is home to a variety of resources.
-The association offers numerous types of membership and benefits, including fellowship and internship opportunities, job listings, and leadership awards.
+As the oldest and largest American Indian and Alaskan Native organization, the NCAI offers a variety of membership benefits, including fellowship and internship opportunities, job listings, and leadership awards.